brianLiu0405/ssss/_sources/labs/lab5.rst

 * Understand how to create threads and user processes.
 * Understand how to implement scheduler and context switch.
 * Understand what's preemption.
+* Understand how to implement the waiting mechanism.
 * Understand how to implement POSIX signals.

 ##########
 Background